 Dry skin gives the impression of ageing.
 Hence, drinking a lot of water (2L – 3L a day) helps restore balance / re-hydrates the skin tissues.
 Hydration of the skin means that the tissues are healthier.
 Healthier skin means other skin treatment will work better.

 Dr Gregory Chang has partnered with dermatologists Dr Rodan and Dr Fields with their skin care range Rodan and Fields.

 There are three core regimens that are available to manage most skin conditions.
 Redefine to manage fine lines, pores and dullness of skin; Reverse to manage damaged skin from the sun, improve skin tone and texture; and Soothe to reduce redness and calm sensitive skin.
 Unblemish is the regime to help with acne.

 With these four core regimens, Dr Chang would recommend adding multi-function eye cream and the Active Hydration Serum (AHS).
 The eye cream works really well as you can see with Dr Chang’s personal results for the one line under the eye.

 The AHS works well in attracting up to 200% more moisture to the skin.
 This is applied after step two of the Reverse or Redefine regimen, or after step one in Soothe regimen.
 This changes the overall look and feel of the skin.
 Re-hydrating the skin allows the following skin treatments to have a better impact and therefore, better result for your skin.
 The AHS last for up to eight hours.
 So, if you have meetings all day, this is a great way to have great looking skin all day.

-To find out which regimen is suited for your skin, click here and start the solution tool.
+To find out which regimen is suited for your skin, please check-in at the website, and review the common conditions that affect people (shop by concerns).
+What are your concerns?